hackerboydotcom/json-api-1/extensions/index.md

 ### <a href="#profile-register" id="profile-register" class="headerlink"></a> Register & Use Your Profile

-Once it's ready, submit your profile to the JSON:API profile registry by creating a pull request that contains your filled out template as an `index.md` file in a uniquely-named folder in the [`_profiles`](https://github.com/json-api/json-api/tree/gh-pages/_profiles) directory.
+Once your profile is ready, submit it to the JSON:API profile registry by creating a pull request that contains your filled out template as an `index.md` file in a uniquely-named folder in the [`_profiles`](https://github.com/json-api/json-api/tree/gh-pages/_profiles) directory.